Turning Heads With Your Standout LinkedIn Headline

 How to brainstorm your LinkedIn headline:

-When you sit down to the page and wish something magical would fall out of your fingertips, and it doesn’t, it can feel frustrating.
+When you sit down to the page and wish something magical would fall out of your fingertips, it can feel frustrating.

 Instead, aim to brainstorm quickly.
-And the best way to move fast is to turn your brain off.
-We tend to overthink when we think, which leads to too much time thinking about a few little words and no action-taking.
+The best way to move fast is to turn your brain off.
+We tend to overthink when we think, which leads to spending too much time thinking about a few little words and not taking action.

 Once you land on a headline, you don’t have to keep it forever.
 In fact, I encourage you to change it up.
 Change it when you’re promoting a new offer, working on a new project, or have a specific call to action for your readers.